websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/devops/configuring-a-password-policy.md

 See the reference below for a full list of properties that can be used to customize your password policy.

-Once you have your `portal-ext.properties` file, place it in the `[Liferay Home]` folder.
+Once you have your `portal-ext.properties` file, place it in the [`[Liferay Home]`](../../installation-and-upgrades/reference/liferay-home.md) folder.
 Learn more about [portal properties](../../installation-and-upgrades/reference/portal-properties.md) or if using Docker, [configuring a Docker container](../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/configuring-containers.md).

 ## Password Properties Reference